UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_16.md

 We must convert the columns to integers values and add them to the `cycling_dates` dataframe.

-We are then going to select and reorder the columns in the dataframe so the new date columns are on the left side.
+We are then going to select and reorder the columns in the dataframe, so the new date columns are on the left side.

 ---